 Concurrent with clinical practice, this course provides students with the opportunity to reflect on their teaching experience to develop the meaning of teaching in a school setting.
 Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
 The conceptual basis for the course are the works of Donald Schon, Chris Argyris, John Dewey, and Kenneth Zeichner, among others.
-Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by New Jersey standards.
+Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers (NJPST), guided by New Jersey Student Learning Standards (NJSLS).
 Prerequisite: ECE6212.
 Offered at Lakewood campus only.

 EDC5000 Special Topics in Education 1-3 credits This course provides an examination of a selected topic in education.
-The specific topic to be considered is announced each semester that the course is offered.
+The specific topic to be considered is determined and announced each semester that the course is offered.
 Topic focus on current issues in education and/or a unique area of interest to the graduate student in pursuit of a particular curriculum.
-Variable credit course ranging from one, two, or three semester hour courses.
+Variable course credit is available ranging from one, two, or three semester hour courses.
 Departmental approval required for enrollment.